johnbiundo/dev.to-articles/blog-posts/micro-nats-2/micro-nats-part2.md

 This is Part 2 of a series on using Nest microservices as an integration technology.
 [Part 1]() lays the foundation with an introduction to the basic communication concepts used by Nest microservices.

-This article focuses on laying out the concepts and challenges of integrating Nest apps with non-Nest apps.
+This article lays out the concepts and challenges of integrating Nest apps with non-Nest apps.

 ### Get the Code